2 Timothy 4

 Paul uses the language of a drink offering - a libation poured out.
 He does not mourn his approaching death.
 He frames it as a completed sacrifice.
 His life, from beginning to end, is being offered to God.
 This is the deep peace of a man who has finished what he was sent to do.

 Three things Paul can claim: he fought a good fight (the Greek word agōn means struggle, contest - his life has been a sustained, honest effort), he finished his course (the word for "course" is dromos, a running track - his race is complete), he kept the faith (not just intellectually, but lived it, guarded it, remained faithful to it through hardship).
-These are not proud boasts.
-They are a finished man's sober accounting.
-1
+A finished man's sober accounting.

 2 Timothy 4:9-12Demas Hath Forsaken Me, Only Luke Is With Me

-9Do thy diligence to come unto me quickly: 10For Demas hath forsaken me, having loved this present world, and is departed unto Thessalonica; Crescens to Galatia, Titus unto Dalmatia.
+9Do thy diligence to come shortly unto me: 10For Demas hath forsaken me, having loved this present world, and is departed unto Thessalonica; Crescens to Galatia, Titus unto Dalmatia.
 11Only Luke is with me.
-Take Mark, and bring him with thee: for he is profitable to me for the ministry;
+Take Mark, and bring him with thee: for he is profitable to me for the ministry.

 Paul is alone.
 This is not the triumph of a victorious apostle surrounded by admirers.
 This is the abandonment of an aged man awaiting execution.
 The note is almost unbearably tender: he does not rage at Demas.
 He simply states the fact: Demas loved this present world.
 And in loving the world, he abandoned Paul.
 Yet there is no self-pity here.
 Paul moves on.
 Luke is with him.
 Mark can come.
 Life continues.